- Media Coverage

 Our picture on the right shows two wounded passengers.
 They were rescued by the freighter, 'City of Flint', and as can be seen here, turned over to the American coast guard boat 'Gibb' for further medical treatment.
 They are an unspoken accusation against the criminal Churchill.
 Both they and the shades of those who lost their lives call him before the Tribunal of the world and ask the British people, 'How long will the office, one of the richest in tradition known to Britain's history, be held by a murderer?'"

-Survivor stories were still emerging and the Arbroath Herald and Advertiser carried a harrowing description of the fate of those who had been in the lifeboat that had been smashed by the propellor of Knute Nelson.
+Survivor stories were still emerging and the Arbroath Herald and Advertiser carried a harrowing description of the fate of those who had been in the lifeboat that had been smashed by the propeller of Knute Nelson.

 The Times had a letter to the editor about the assistance given to survivors by the owner of Southern Cross.

-Mr. Copeland gave a statement to the Casualty and Statistical Section of the Trade Division on 23 November 1939.
+Athenia's Chief Engineer Mr. Barnet Copeland gave a statement to the Casualty and Statistical Section of the Trade Division on 23 November 1939.
 The images below are from photographs I took of the original document which is held at the National Archives at Kew.
-In it he sugggests that there was a second explosion which he thought was caused by a shell.
+In it he suggests that there was a second explosion which he thought was caused by a shell.
 He notes that the ship listed to port and the lights all went out - presumably due to damage caused in the engine room.
 Copeland reports that he saw a submarine which rapidly disappeared.
 There were 26 lifeboats that had to be launched from 7 davits - a dangerous restriction but presumably considered acceptable up until that time.
 The disembarkment seems to have gone smoothly with no panic.
 Copeland went back to the ship to rescue an unconscious passenger.
 He was later awarded an OBE for his handling of the situation.

 Remainder of 1939